-In addition to these best practices, cross-cultural and sensitivity training can help open the minds of employees who have not been aware of issues surrounding diversity in the past.
-Managing a diverse team can be challenging, but it also provides you with often untapped talent that can lead your organization into innovation and give you the competitive advantage you need in today’s crowded marketplace.
+In addition to these best practices, cross-cultural and sensitivity training can help open the minds of employees who have not been aware of diversity issues in the past.
+Managing a diverse team can be challenging, but it also provides you with untapped talent that can lead your organization into innovation and give you the competitive advantage you need in today’s crowded marketplace.

 By Octavio Lepe

 Barbachano International is the premier executive search and leadership advisory firm in the Americas with a focus on diversity and multicultural target markets.
 Outplacement and Executive Coaching services are provided by our sister allied company Challenger Gray & Christmas.
 BIP has been recognized by Forbes as Americas’ Best Executive Search Firms and currently ranks #26 and #3 on the West Coast.